misiektoja/spotify_monitor/docs/troubleshooting.md

 * Notifications
 * Summary

 The doctor loads the same settings as a normal run.
 It checks Spotify login, connectivity and the selected target.
-If email alerts are enabled it can check your email login but it never sends an email.
-If webhook alerts are enabled it checks the saved link and your alert choices without sending a webhook.
-It does not create logs, CSV files, flag files, OAuth caches or update config and dotenv files.
+For enabled email alerts it checks SMTP login without sending.
+For enabled webhook alerts it checks the provider, saved link, headers and alert choices without publishing.
+It never creates logs, CSV files, flag files or OAuth caches and it never updates config or dotenv files.

+In an interactive terminal, each notification channel that passes its passive checks gets a separate optional delivery prompt.
+Both prompts default to No. Approving the email prompt delivers one real test email.
+Approving the webhook prompt publishes one real Discord or ntfy notification.
+Declining either prompt sends nothing.
+Noninteractive doctor runs never offer or send delivery tests.

 Warnings do not make the command fail.
-The doctor exits nonzero only when at least one check has `[FAIL]`.
+The doctor exits nonzero when at least one passive check or approved delivery test fails.
 You can run an authentication-only check without a target or verify one specific account:

 ```sh
 spotify_monitor --doctor